lowe-lab-ucl/arboretum/README.md

 ### Tracking methods and track optimization

 btrack supports three different methods:

-+ `EXACT` - exact calculation of Bayesian belief matrix, but can be slow on large datasets
++ `EXACT` - (DEFAULT) exact calculation of Bayesian belief matrix, but can be slow on large datasets
-+ `APPROXIMATE` - approximate calculation, very fast, even with large datasets.
-This has an additional `radius` parameter, which sets the local spatial search radius (isotropic, pixels) of the algorithm.
++ `APPROXIMATE` - approximate calculation, faster, for use with large datasets.
+This has an additional `max_search_radius` parameter, which sets the local spatial search radius (isotropic, pixels) of the algorithm.
-+ `CUDA` (not currently operational) - GPU implementation of the EXACT method
++ `CUDA` - GPU implementation of the EXACT method (*in progress*)

 For most cell datasets (<1000 cells) we recommend `EXACT`.
 If you have larger datasets, we recommend `APPROXIMATE`.